rnml/shell-file-mode/README.md

 `shell-file.el` defines elisp code for managing and running blocks of shell scripts from within emacs.
+The benefits of this way of working are

+  * hello
+  * there
+  * mom

 # The shell file #